 For a business to thrive it must know the trends and the changes in the market.
 What may be viable for a few years may not be so attractive in the present.
-Currently, some companies are some well-established companies that are suffering now because they failed to keep up with generational differences.
+Currently, some companies are well-established companies that are suffering now because they failed to keep up with generational differences.
 What worked for baby boomers and gen x-ers, may not be so attractive to millennials and gen z.
 A company must change to adapt and be on the pulse of its customers so it can survive and thrive across multiple generations and cater to different tastes.

-One of the reasons companies fail at satisfying their customer’s needs is because theirs and their customers’ expectations aren’t aligned.
+One of the reasons companies fail at satisfying their customer’s needs is because their customers’ expectations aren’t aligned.
 It presents a major setback since then you will never meet your consumers’ requirements because you never really know them.
 You can make sure you have realistic expectations by ensuring everyone in the company understands your goals and how to realize them.

 Some of you might not realize it, but your competitors influence the expectations and requirements of your consumers.
 It is bad for your business if you ignore the competition because they can quickly snatch up your target prospects by catering to your customers’ needs.
 So, be on the lookout for your competition, especially on what customers think about their customer service.